tvtoglu/predictr/docs/classes.md

 # Available classes
 Currently, there is only one class available in the predictr package.
-I will continue to add new classes in the near future.
+I will continue to add new classes in near future.
 ## Analysis
 Analysis contains all necessary methods for the Weibull analysis.
 ### Default arguments and values